open-cogsci/osdoc/content/pages/tutorials/intermediate.md

 - Rename one SKETCHPAD to *green_dot*, draw a central green fixation dot onto it, and change its duration to 500.
 - Rename the other SKETCHPAD to *red_dot*, draw a central red fixation dot onto it, and change its duration to 500.

 Of course, only one of the two dots should be shown on each trial.
-To accomplish this, we will specify run-if statements in *trial_sequence*:
+To accomplish this, we will specify run-if expressions in *trial_sequence*:

-- Change the run-if statement for *green_dot* to '[correct] = 1', indicating that it should only be shown after a correct response.
+- Change the run-if expression for *green_dot* to 'correct == 1', indicating that it should only be shown after a correct response.
-- Change the run-if statement for *red_dot* to '[correct] = 0', indicating that it should only be shown after an incorrect response.
+- Change the run-if expression for *red_dot* to 'correct == 0', indicating that it should only be shown after an incorrect response.

 The variable `correct` is automatically created if the variable `correct_response` is available; that's why we defined `correct_response` in step 7.
 For more information about variables and run-if statements, see: